Cabo de la Vela and surrounding.

 A.C.
 Milan fishermen.

 Evidently, even in the field of fisheries, the Rossoneri are great.
-Instead, not far away, there were fishermen with t-shirts of Inter Milan who hadn’t taken anything!
+Instead, not far away, I saw fishermen with t-shirts of Inter Milan who hadn’t been able to catch anything!
 What losers!

 And with the setting Sun God, I leave you too.
-But as He… I’ll be back.
+But as Him… I’ll be back.

-20 thoughts on “Cabo de la Vela and surrounding.
+33 thoughts on “Cabo de la Vela and surrounding

 1. Ciao Giovanni!!